department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/guerilla-testing-notes.md

 - "Really simple, quick."
 - "Only feedback is the one about symptoms, I thought it was a little crowded, I would like it to be bulleted and cleaner, if you are in a car and stressed out."
 - "You would probably a little stressed out, mask on your face, stressed out"
-- "The looks is really clean and easy, not janky, (no) wasted space, pretty user friendly"
+- "The look is really clean and easy, not janky, (no) wasted space, pretty user friendly"

 What would you expect to happen next?
 FAIL
 - asked to go back through and FAIL